 7. How much money do you need?
 This question needs to get a detailed answer regarding all your fixed and variable costs (Cost Structure).

 8. Revenue Streams: You need to identify your revenue model, note what your streams of income are: subscriptions, ads, freemiums, etc. and outline your back-of-the-envelope assumptions for lifetime value, gross margin, break-even point, etc.

-9. The Unfair Advantage is the most delicate part of the whole process, because it is harder to find.
-Jason Cohen has a great article on this subject.
-He also has a clear definition of unfair advantage: something that cannot be copied or bought.
+9. The Unfair Advantage is the most delicate part of the whole process because it is harder to find.
+A concise definition of unfair advantage would be something that cannot easily be copied or bought.

 People often make no difference between the unfair advantage and the unique selling proposition.
 USP is the element that makes you different, but it's not the skills or assets that help you get there.
 Take a look at some great examples of unfair advantages.

 None of us are big fans of change.
 On top of our preserving-the-status-quo preference came a pandemic that, for numerous companies meant deciding to shift fast toward a digital operation model.